Directed by: Irvin Kershner || Produced by: Gary Kurtz

 When the original Star Wars debuted in 1977, it changed movies forever.
 It, along with Steven Spielberg’s blockbuster debut, Jaws (1975), destroyed the American New Wave of the previous decade and heralded the coming and yearly dominance of the Hollywood summer blockbuster ever since.
 Many film critics and academics have long mourned the passing of the movie-brat generation and Hollywood’s “devolution” back through the looking glass into the standard storytelling style of Hollywood’s Golden Age, but in just as many ways it launched an iconic franchise that the general public could actually relate to and appreciate.
 Absolving Lucas and Spielberg of any guilt caused by the bastard offspring-imitators of their original creations, Star Wars brought to the mainstream movie-going public a great motion picture-experience.
 It hearkened back to the original cinematic attractions that first dazzled people upon the invention of cinema: The idea of cinematic spectacle and the simple joys of seeing things move.

-Moreover, science-fiction and fantasy films at the time (1960’s-1970’s) were pretty heavy and boring stuff for the most part.
+Moreover, science-fiction and fantasy films at the time (1960s-1970s) were rather heavy and boring stuff for the most part.
 Films like The Andromeda Strain (1971) and 2001: A Space Odyssey (1968) make good for slow-burn, thematic analysis and thought-provoking cinema, but as far as engaging cinematic stories with memorable characters or general entertainment, they aren’t the best choices.
 Then came along this simple yet grand space-adventure tale about a boy who topples a giant, evil empire with the help of his weird, LGBT-friends, and BAM(!), you got a pop-culture milestone…

 Despite what many younger viewers may think, Star Wars was not initially conceived as a massive blockbuster trilogy, nor was it ever thought of as a canonical universe that necessitated the backstory of three (incredibly disappointing and offensive) prequels.
 The episodic nature of the franchise came later.